technicalanxiety/technicalanxiety/src/content/backlog/beyond-azure-monitor-pt3.md

 The script translates Azure alert severity into ServiceNow impact/urgency/priority, maps affected services to assignment groups, and creates incidents with full context.
 The correlation ID links the ServiceNow incident back to the Azure alert for tracking.

+The `u_alert_id` and `u_correlation_id` custom fields are critical for closing the loop.
+When the alert resolves in Azure, you can automatically update or close the ServiceNow incident.
+When someone resolves the incident in ServiceNow, you have a direct link to what triggered it.

 **Adapt for your environment:**

 - Replace the service-to-team mappings with your actual organizational structure